 R1001.2 Footings and foundations.
-Footings for masonry fireplaces and their chimneys shall be constructed of concrete or solid masonry at least 12 inches (305 mm) thick and shall extend at least 6 inches (152 mm) beyond the face of the fireplace or foundation wall on all sides.
+Footings for masonry fireplaces and their chimneys shall be constructed of concrete or solid masonry not less than 12 inches (305 mm) thick and shall extend not less than 6 inches (152 mm) beyond the face of the fireplace or foundation wall on all sides.
 Footings shall be founded on natural, undisturbed earth or engineered fill below frost depth.
-In areas not subjected to freezing, footings shall be at least 12 inches (305 mm) below finished grade.
+In areas not subjected to freezing, footings shall be not less than 12 inches (305 mm) below finished grade.